Search

 Considerations for employers

-• Ensuring bullying and harassment, equal opportunities and disciplinary policies are up to date.
+2. Ensure bullying and harassment, equal opportunities and disciplinary polices are up to date and remind employees that these polices still apply throughout the event.

 Avoiding discrimination claims